 - Your rights in relation to personal data.

 We may change this statement from time to time by updating this page and for client data, by updating our terms of business.

 The personal data we hold

 Personal data means data which identifies an individual.
 We collect and use different types of personal data which can be categorised as follows:

-Contact Data including names, job titles, addresses, email addresses and telephone numbers.
+Contact data including names, job titles, addresses, email addresses and telephone numbers.

-Client Data including personal data in connection with and as a result of, providing legal advice (aside from Contact Data).
+Client data including personal data in connection with and as a result of, providing legal advice (aside from contact data).
 This personal data varies according to the matter in question and in particular, depends on whether you represent a business or are an individual client.
 For example, we typically hold data about key contacts and other employees within our business clients, including information about their involvement in a matter or transaction.
 Where we act for individuals, for example, in connection with private wealth or residential conveyancing matters, we may hold bank account details, tax reference and National Insurance number and, if advising an individual in an employment matter, the data may include salary details and employment history including performance and disciplinary matters.
-In some cases, client data may also include special category data, such as information about health, sexual orientation and ethnic origin where relevant to the matter in question.
+In some cases, client data may also include special category data, such as information about health, sexual orientation and ethnic origin were relevant to the matter in question.

-Third-Party Data including data about people other than clients used in connection with our services.
-This usually includes Contact Data about other professionals and counterparties to a transaction.
+Third-party data including data about people other than clients used in connection with our services.
+This usually includes contact data about other professionals and counterparties to a transaction.
 For private client matters, this might include data about family members, trustees and beneficiaries such as name, age, address and family relationship.
-It may also include data about third party source of funds and those with a beneficial interest in a particular legal entity.
+It may also include data about third-party source of funds and those with a beneficial interest in a particular legal entity.

-Marketing Data including marketing and communication preferences and data used for networking and business development such as employment history, role and information about personal interests.
+Marketing data including marketing and communication preferences and data used for networking and business development such as employment history, role and information about personal interests.

 How we use personal data